bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 Host: your_app.example.com
 ```

-The steps steps to handle this callback are as follows:
+The steps to handle this callback are as follows:
 1. [Verify the signed payload](#verifying-the-signed-payload).
 2. [Identify the user](#identifying-users).
 3. Respond with HTML for the control panel iFrame.